mnguyen0226/deep_learning_notebooks/README.md

     - Use Fully dense-layer: Performance not as good.
 Why?
 The densely connected approach first flattened the timeseries, which removed the notion of timefrom the input data.
     - Use CNN: performance worse.
 Why?
 The convolutional approach treated every segment of the data in the same way, even applying pooling, which destroyed order information.
       - Weather datase does not has respect for the translation invariance assumption, it only do for a very specific timescale.
       - Order of the data matter a lot: The recent past is far more informative for predicting the next day's temperature than data from 5 days ago.
 A 1D convnet not able to leverage this fact.
-In particular, our max pooling and global average pooling largely destroying order information.
+In particular, our and global average pooling largely destroying order information.
     - Use LSTM: Passed the common-sense benchmark.

 - Understand RNNs: